 Skip to Content

 Believe it or not, there are plenty of places to visit in Northern England.
-It’s an often neglected part of the country when it comes to planning a trip to England, but there are lots of amazing to check out.
+It’s an often neglected part of the country when it comes to planning to visit England, but there are lots of amazing to check out.

 I’m from this part of the world and I’m well placed to let you all the best cities in Northern England and some lesser-known places you can check out too.

-London and destinations in that part of the country might get more attention, but if you venture up North, you’ll be rewarded with some of England’s best destinations!
+London and destinations in that part of the country might get more attention, but if you venture up North, you’ll be rewarded with many places with outstanding natural beauty!

 Here are a few of them for you to mull over!